jayroh/joeloliveira.com/_posts/2016-01-06-announcing-shubox.md

 While accepting file uploads is no longer the tedious and arduous process it was years ago, it's a process that can quickly and easily balloon to a non-trivial endeavor and touch many levels of your application stack.
-This is why I'm building [shubox][].
+This is why I'm building [shubox.io][].
 It's a facet of the web-stack that I believe can have the boilerplate abstracted, the busy-work automated, and the repetitive work outsourced.

-Don't get me wrong - this task&mdash;uploading and processing files&mdahs; *is* managable.
+Now don't get me wrong, this task&mdash;uploading and processing files&mdash;*is* managable.
 There are plenty of tools that abstract this issue out.
-But when you've tackled this issue several dozen times, and would rather not work through the same boilerplate, that's when it's time to look elsewhere.
+But when you've tackled this issue several dozen times, and would rather not work through the same boilerplate, that's when it's time to look for a more robust and managed solution.

-Do you host your app on a platform like heroku?
-File uploads on heroku provide particular set of hoops you will now have to jump through.
+Do you host your app on a platform like [Heroku][]?
+File uploads on [Heroku][] provide particular set of hoops you will now have to jump through.

 Do you often accept dozens to hundreds of files?
-I hope your app server and stack can handle files tying up your resources.
+I hope your app server and stack can handle files tying up your resources (depending on your framework of choice, of course).

 If you're ambitious, you may have tried to upload your files directly from your browser to S3.
 Have you tried?
 It's not entirely straightforward.